 Turtleback Elementary is a great school because if its wonderful and caring staff!!
 We are blessed to be at Turtleback!!

 Turtleback Elementary School is a public elementary school in San Diego.
-The principal of Turtleback Elementary School is Celeste Campbell and can be contacted at firstname.lastname@example.org.
-527 students attend Turtleback Elementary School and identify primarily as Unspecified; White, non-Hispanic; and Black, non-Hispanic.
-13% of the Turtleback Elementary School students are "limited in English proficiency."
+The principal of Turtleback Elementary School is Celeste Campbell, who can be contacted at email@example.com.
+527 children attend Turtleback Elementary School and are mostly Unspecified; White, non-Hispanic; and Black, non-Hispanic.
+13% of the Turtleback Elementary School students have "limited English proficiency."
 11% of the 527 students here are paying reduced lunch prices.
 The student to teacher ratio at Turtleback Elementary School is 19:1.
 Rolling Hills Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 |Native Hawaiian or Other Pacific Islander||1%||34490%|